Satch70/data-science-S2023/challenges/c08-structures-assignment.md

     test for more scenarios we can develop more accurate estimates of what pieces may or may not fail.

-- ## Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
+- Does the confidence interval above account for uncertainty arising from the Monte Carlo approximation?
 Why or why not?

+  - Yes because it generated random values.

 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?

-  - It does because by fitting the curve and taking samples from that curve it allows for us to account for possibilities we don’t see in the set.
+  - It does not account for it because the standard error is based off the monte carlo sample size.

 - What could you do to tighten up the confidence interval?

-  - We could make the confidence interval smaller by adjusting for the weight we multiply the se by.
-This is the same we we subtract from pof_est and add to pof_est to get us our low and high range of the possibility of failure.
+  - We could tighten up the confidence interval by getting more physical tests.

 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?

-  - Yes because the variability from the method to calculate the POF is smaller then the variability we see within the given materials and curve we fit to the data.
+  - No because we have limited physical tests so there may be errors ocurring we are not aware of.

 ## A different way to compute the POF